adam-coates/dotfiles/README.md

 - Current set-up for writing notes uses a mixture of the following:
     - Native nvim spell checking
     - Vale - for grammar checking
-    - Harper - for grammar checking
+    - ~~Harper - for grammar checking~~ (removed harper as its bloat.
+May switch back to since ltex-ls uses quite some resources)
     - Ltexls - for grammar checking (and some spelling)

-- TODO:

-    - Refine the language tools setup
-        -  Using too many tools right now, I think it's best to stick to one and/ or create rules to prevent overlapping diagnostics